reslp/reproducibility-workshop/day-2/exercise-1-conda.rst

 .. admonition:: Exercise

-   Your task is now to try to install ete3 and ete_toolchain into the same environment.
+   Your task is to try to install ete3 and ete_toolchain into the same environment.
 The underlying issue is discussed `here <https://github.com/etetoolkit/ete/issues/500>`_ .

 Once you have solved this, we can look at all packages installed through the etetoolkit channel: